Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/hw5.md

 | TRBYYXH128F4264585 | Games                 | SOPIOCP12A8C13A322 | Afro-Harping        | AR75GYU1187B9AE47A | Dorothy Ashby                  |  1968|  237.3220|           0.4107520|            0.5303468|  42.33168|  -83.04792| Dorothy Ashby | Detroit, MI  |
 | TRKFFKR128F9303AE3 | More Pipes            | SOHQSPY12AB0181325 | Six Yanks           | ARCENE01187B9AF929 | Barleyjuice                    |  2006|  192.9400|           0.3762635|            0.5412950|  40.99471|  -77.60454| Barleyjuice   | Pennsylvania |

-First I tried to factorize city with the but that didn't work.
+First I tried to factorize city with the `as_factor` used in class (cm012) but that didn't work.
 This seems to be due to the existance of NA values.
 (Here I presented the code as a block quote since knitr wont render a file with code errors.)

 > sl\_fac &lt;-singer\_locations %&gt;% mutate(city\_factor = as\_factor(city))